 Born, raised, and currently residing in Budapest, Hungary, Annette Hamera is one of CSOFT’s business development managers for the European market.
 When not working, she enjoys everything related to literature, theatre and languages, and also takes time to hike and travel.
 Annette’s favorite thing to eat is a Hungarian dish called Csirkepörkölt—an illegally delicious stew made with chicken and paprika—which she savors while reading or doing some writing of her own.

-If you have any questions for Annette Hamera, or are interested in how she can help you better identify and realize your organization’s globalization/localization goals, feel free to write her at .
-And, as always, if you’re interested in translation, localization, or even if you just like to read the occasional blog, make sure to subscribe to our RSS feed for automatic updates from T for Translation!
+If you have any questions for Annette Hamera, or are interested in how she can help you better identify and realize your organization’s globalization/localization goals, feel free to write her at firstname.lastname@example.org.
+And, as always, if you’re interested in translation, localization, or even if you just like to read the occasional blog, make sure to visit csoftintl.com!